What You See is What You Get: Exploiting Visibility for 3D Object Detection: Experiments

-\paragraph{Main results} We submitted the results of our two-stream approach to the NuScenes test server.
+{\bf Main results:} We submitted the results of our two-stream approach to the NuScenes test server.
 In Tab.~\ref{tab:nuscenes-test}, we compare our test-set performance to PointPillars on the official leaderboard~\cite{caesar2019nuscenes}.
 By augmenting visibility, our proposed approach achieves a significant improvement over PointPillars in overall mAP by a margin of 4.5\%.
-Specifically, our approach outperforms PointPillars by 10.7\% on cars, 5.3\% on pedestrians, 7.4\% on trucks, 18.4\% on buses, 16.7\% on trailers.
+Specifically, our approach outperforms PointPillars by 10.7\% on cars, 5.3\% on pedestrians, 7.4\% on trucks, 18.4\% on buses, and 16.7\% on trailers.
 Our model underperforms official PointPillars on motorcycles by a large margin.
-We hypothesize this might be due to (1) a different configuration for PointPillars (e.g. xy-resolution) or (2) pretraining on ImageNet/KITTI.
+We hypothesize this might be due to us (1) using a coarser xy-resolution or (2) not pretraining on ImageNet/KITTI.

-\paragraph{Improvement at different levels of visibility} We compare our two-stream approach to PointPillars on the validation set, where we see a 4\% improvement from having visibility.
+{\bf Improvement at different levels of visibility:} We compare our two-stream approach to PointPillars on the validation set, where visibility improves overall mAP by 4\%.
 We also evaluate each object class at different levels of visibility.
-Here, we plot results over the two most common classes: car and pedestrian.
-Interestingly, the biggest improvement are observed for cars that are heavily-occluded (0-40\% visible) and the smallest improvements correspond to fully-visible cars (80-100\% visible).
-For pedestrian, we also see the smallest improvement on fully-visible pedestrians (3.2\%), which is 1-3\% less than what we observe for pedestrians with more occlusion.
+Here, we focus on the two most common classes: car and pedestrian.
+Interestingly, we observe the biggest improvement over heavily occluded cars (0-40\% visible) and the smallest improvement over fully-visible cars (80-100\% visible).
+For pedestrian, we also find the smallest improvement is over fully-visible pedestrians (3.2\%), which is 1-3\% less than the improvement over pedestrians with heavier occlusion.